Pelicano: Essential Peru

-The name Cusco derives from the Quechua word for navel, indicating its location at the centre of the Inca Empire, which reached its zenith at the same time as England was fighting the War of the Roses.
+The name Cusco derives from the Quechua word for navel, indicating its location at the centre of the Inca Empire, which reached its zenith at the same time as England was fighting the Wars of the Roses.
 Today its many impressive original Inca walls display extraordinary craftsmanship, while the bustling squares are dotted with ornate baroque colonial churches.
 It's a vivacious city, where shoeshine boys and postcard sellers jostle for your attention in cobbled streets lined with handicraft shops and cafés.
-In the evening, the town centre fills with people flocking to the many restaurants, bars and cafés.
+In the evening, the town centre fills with people flocking to the many restaurants and bars.

 Today an experienced guide gives you a tour of the city.
 You visit Q’oricancha, once the principal Inca Sun Temple, with extraordinarily intricate stonework, and then explore the colossal zigzag walls of Sacsayhuamán, brooding on a hillside above Cusco.
 In 1536 a desperate and defining three-day battle was fought between the Spaniards and the Incas around this fortress.
 The first conquistadors to see it were awestruck, and centuries later it is still an extraordinary and imposing sight.